Sh3b0/DevOps/docs/4-CICD.md

 # Continuous Integration

-> It’s about setting up an automated process for incorporating new code into existing infrastructure
+> It’s about setting up an automated process for incorporating new code into existing infrastructure.

 ## GitHub Actions